 As defined by the department of Energy’s Weatherization Assistance Program (WAP), Weatherization includes a wide variety of energy efficiency measures and serves low income families free of charge (homeowners or tenants alike).

 Eligibility is determined by household income.
-In 2018, income limits by family size are:
+For the 2023/2024 season, income limits by family size are:

 |1 person||2 persons||3 persons||4 persons||5 persons|